Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We verify the universality of multi-identity samples among adversarial face examples crafted by traditional impersonation attacks and demonstrate that a successful impersonation attack does not necessarily equate to a successful dodging attack on FR systems. \item We propose a novel adversarial attack method called PPR based on adversarial example pruning.
-By pruning the adversarial face examples and subsequently introducing adversarial perturbations favoring dodging attacks, we effectively enhance the dodging performance.
-The approach allows us to maintain the impersonation performance while significantly improving the dodging performance of the adversarial face examples. \item Extensive experiments demonstrate that our proposed method achieves superior performance compared to the baseline adversarial attack methods. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We offer a new perspective for adversarial attacks on FR models that the generation of adversarial examples should perform both impersonation and dodging attacks simultaneously.
+To the best of our knowledge, this is the first work that studies the universality of multi-identity samples among adversarial face examples crafted by impersonation attacks. \item We propose a novel adversarial attack method called Adversarial Pruning (Adv-Pruning).
+Adversarial Priority Quantification is presented to quantify the priority of the adversarial perturbations with minimal impact on absolute model output variances.
+Biased Gradient Adaptation is designed to adapt the adversarial examples to traverse both the decision boundaries of attacker and victim using biased gradients. \item Extensive experiments demonstrate that our proposed method achieves superior performance compared to the state-of-the-art adversarial attack methods.
+Moreover, our presented method could be plugged into various FR systems and adversarial attack methods. \end{itemize}